RuhanSA079/ESP-NOW_OTA/README.md

 # ESP-NOW_OTA

 An ESP-NOW OTA updater that can remotely update ESP8266 devices in the field over ESP-NOW — no WiFi router required.

+This code can be adapted to work on the ESP32 variants, but I don't have the use-case for it yet, unless you can test and make a PR, it would be appreciated, or I can update the code to work on a ESP32, but compatibility will be limited, as I cannot test all variants and flash sizes of the ESP32, nor the ESP8266.

+This code has been confirmed to be working on ESP12-F and generic ESP8266 boards, with 1MB of flash.

 > **Disclaimer:** I am not responsible for any damage or data loss.
 Use this code at your own risk.
 > This is a proof of concept, vibe-coded with [Claude Code](https://claude.ai/code).